 - Always verbally instruct them not to chew anything that does not belong to them before you direct them to chewy toys that belong to them.

-- Give them chewy treats that last long and are big – these would keep their teeth clean as well.
+- Give them chewy treats that last long and are big – these would also keep their teeth clean.

 - Use natural bitter pet-friendly repellants to coat items that cannot be moved, like wires.